 meet our owners & directors

-Kerry Riffle (Owner/Director; Woodville, OH) was severely traumatized by five days at Camp Storer during his sixth grade spring break.
-However, the memory of his hunky Camp Storer counselor and his inexplicable desire to see the state of Maine prevailed when he saw an ad for the very first year of ‘Camp’ Camp in The Advocate back in 1997.
+Kerry Riffle (he/him; Owner/Director, Woodville, OH) was severely traumatized by five days at Camp Storer during his sixth-grade spring break.
+However, the memory of his hunky cabin counselor and his inexplicable desire to see the state of Maine prevailed when he saw an ad for the very first year of ‘Camp’ Camp in The Advocate back in 1997.
 Kerry has held various positions at Camp since then, including Theatre Instructor (1997-1998), Rainbow Group Leader (1997-2000), Staff Training Supervisor & Programming Coordinator (2000-2004), and Assistant Director for Operations (2005).
 A member of Camp’s Steering Committee from 1999-2005, he was asked by ‘Camp’ Camp’s founder Bill Cole to assume ownership of Camp in 2006.
-So, while his dream was always to have his own theatre company, Kerry nonetheless has happily spent the past 18 years the proud owner of a fabulous LGBTQ+ summer camp instead!
-Kerry grew up in northwest Ohio, but he departed after college for Chicago, where he lived from from 1988-1999 and could be found waiting tables, toiling as an administrative assistant, and working as a stage manager and director with such theatres as City Lit Theatre, Talisman Theatre, and Bailiwick Repertory where he curated the Pride Performance Series in 1995.
-Curious about life beyond the Midwest — and partially inspired by his first two summers at Camp’s first two summers — Kerry moved to Boston in 1999, then to New York City in 2001 where he worked as Office Manager at small Manhattan law firm and had the briefest of stints as a (substitute) stage manager on the Broadway production of Mamma Mia!
-After 15 years, he left New York City behind in 2016 so that he could devote more of his energy to ‘Camp’ Camp.
-After a full summer in Maine and an extended fall/winter visit with his family in Ohio, Kerry headed to Hollywood, California in March of 2017 which meant he was at least able to spend the worst of the COVID pandemic in all that glorious Southern California sunshine.
-However, family matters called, and he recently returned to the small Ohio town where he was born, his aging-but-still-adorable, overprotective fifteen-year-old Norfolk Terrier, Brody, in tow.
-(And ironically finds himself remotely employed as a Legal Assistant by that very same NYC law firm he left in 2016.)
-2023 will mark his 25th season with ‘Camp’ Camp, and he’s thrilled to be returning to another in-person ‘Camp’ Camp experience in Maine after designing/managing two years of virtual Camp programming in 2020 & 2021.
-His tenure at Camp gives him the dubious distinction of being the only person left who has experienced ‘Camp’ Camp every year since its inception in 1997.
+So, while his dream was always to have his own theatre company, Kerry nonetheless has happily spent the past 19 years the proud owner of a fabulous LGBTQ+ summer camp instead!
+Originally from northwest Ohio where he was also a theatre major at Bowling Green State University, Kerry moved to Chicago in 1988 to pursue a theatre career, relocating to Boston (meh) in 1999 and New York City (loved it!) in 2001.
+Hoping that living somewhere with a more reasonable cost of living would allow him to focus more on ‘Camp’ Camp after years of juggling full-time jobs with Camp responsibilities, he left New York in 2016.
+After an extended stay in both Maine and Ohio, a friend’s offer of a cheap place to live in Hollywood enticed him out to California in March of 2017, allowing him to spend the worst of the COVID pandemic in all that glorious Southern California sunshine.
+When family matters called in late 2021, he returned to the small Ohio town where he grew up, concurrently (and ironically) finding himself remotely employed by the very same Manhattan law firm where he had worked for most of his 15 years in New York City.
+Camp 2025 will mark his 26th season with ‘Camp’ Camp, after also designing/managing two years of virtual Camp programming in 2020 and 2021.
+(Stupid COVID.)
+His 28-year tenure at Camp gives him the dubious distinction of being the only person left who has experienced ‘Camp’ Camp every year since its inception in 1997.
 He has seen and heard a lot.
 A lot.

-Betsy Orr (Owner/Purchasing & Inventory Manager; Portland, ME) is a wicked-local, lifelong resident of Maine and is uniquely qualified to be a long-term owner of ‘Camp’ Camp: until her move to Portland in 2013, she could see Camp from her house — although she did have to travel to Boston Pride to find out about it.
+Betsy Orr (she/her; Owner/Purchasing & Inventory Manager, Portland, ME) is a wicked-local, lifelong resident of Maine and is uniquely qualified to be a long-term owner of ‘Camp’ Camp: until her move to Portland in 2013, she could see Camp from her house — although she did have to travel to Boston Pride to find out about it.
 Betsy first came to ‘Camp’ Camp as a Driver in 2003 and later became a Rainbow Group Leader.
-When Kerry asked her to become his business partner in 2009, she said “Yes!” before she really had time to consider what she was doing, and she served as Associate Director from 2009-2022.
-Camp 2023 will be Betsy’s 19th summer at ‘Camp’ Camp, and, while she has loved every minute of the journey thus far, she’s excited that her new role as Purchasing & Inventory Manager will allow her to spend the week of Camp frolicking full-time with the other Campers.
+When Kerry asked her to become his business partner in 2009, she said “Yes!” before she really had time to consider what she was doing, and she served as Associate Director from 2009-2023 before assuming her current role in 2024.
+Camp 2025 will be Betsy’s 21st summer at ‘Camp’ Camp, and, while she has loved every minute of the journey thus far, she’s excited that her current role as Purchasing & Inventory Manager allows her to spend the week of Camp frolicking full-time with the other Campers.
 Having spent much of her youth at her grandmother’s camp, Betsy has always been well-equipped to spend her summers playing with a bunch of queers in the Maine woods.
 To know her is to know that she’s really just an overgrown kid.
-‘Camp’ Camp founder Bill Cole gave her the Indian name “Plays Well With Others,” which is a pretty accurate description, as her constant smile, quick wit, and colorful (ahem) language render her easily approachable at ‘Camp’ Camp.
+‘Camp’ Camp founder Bill Cole gave her the nickname “Plays Well With Others,” which is a pretty accurate description, as her constant smile, quick wit, and colorful (ahem) language render her easily approachable at ‘Camp’ Camp.
 Betsy recently retired after many years of avoiding lesbian stereotypes as a PE and Health teacher, though she finds working with ‘Camp’ Campers to be oddly similar to working with the Middle School students she used to teach when ‘Camp’ Camp wasn’t in session.
-Betsy can always be heard before she is seen — which gives you ample notice to turn and run or to stop and talk.
+Betsy can always be heard before she is seen—which gives you ample notice to turn and run or to stop and talk.

 meet our executive staff

-Erich Nobis (Asst.
-Operations Manager; Armington, IL) should technically be a fifth year Camp veteran since he first attended Camp in 2017 as part of Camp’s Beverage and Maintenance & Logistics Teams; however, he’s actually marking his fourth year at Camp this summer by joining Camp’s Executive Staff in his new role.
+Erich Nobis (he/him; Operations Manager; Armington, IL) marks his sixth season at Camp in 2025, though technically he should be a seventh year Camp veteran: he first attended Camp in 2017 as part of the Beverage and Maintenance & Logistics Teams, rejoining those teams again when he returned to Camp in 2019.
 (He strongly recommends to “never miss ‘Camp’ Camp for a boy!”)
-Erich was also a part of Camp’s Beverage and Maintenance & Logistics Teams again in 2019, and then served on the Maintenance & Logistics Team and as Assistant Evening Social Event Manager in 2022.
+This summer will be Erich’s second consecutive season as Camp’s Operations Manager, after his initial stints on Camp’s Beverage and Maintenance & Logistics Teams, another year on the Maintenance & Logistics Team and as Assistant Evening Social Event Manager in 2022, and as Assistant Operations Manager in 2023.
 A life-long outdoorsman, Erich caught the camp bug as a kid hiking with his parents, later attending and counseling at performing arts summer camps in central Illinois.
 Erich has a background in maintenance and logistics operations and is currently a Technology Analyst in corporate event planning.
-On practically any decent weather day, you can find him escaping corporate life in this chicken coop, one of several garden beds, or hiking and foraging in the local nature area.
+On practically any decent weather day, you can find him escaping corporate life in his chicken coop, one of several garden beds, or hiking and foraging in the local nature area.